taehyounpark/queryosity/README.md

 ## Introduction

-`analogical` is a C++ interface for dataset transformations.
+`analogical` is a C++ library for dataset transformation.

 Its key features include:

-- "DataFlow" paradigm of computational tasks within a directed graph.
+- "Dataflow" interface.
 - Lazy execution.
+- Multithreaded processing.
-- Implicit multithreading.
+- Sensitivity analysis.

 ## Design goals

-- **Clear syntax.** Higher-level languages have myriad of libraries available to do columnar data analysis intuitively, e.g. "DataFrame".
-The syntax used here aims to achieve a similar level of abstraction in its own way, referred to as "DataFlow" here.
+- **Clear interface.** Higher-level languages have a myriad of libraries available to do intuitive and efficient data analysis.
+The syntax here aims to achieve a similar level of abstraction in its own way.
 - **Interface-only.** No implementation of a data formats or aggregation output is provided out-of-the-box.
 Instead, the interface allows defining operations with arbitrary inputs, execution, and outputs as needed.
-- **Non-proliferative workflow.** Often times, small changes to an analysis need to be explored.
-How many times has CTRL+C/V been used to copy an entire analysis, made minute changes, and re-process the dataset?
-With built-in handling of "systematic variations", such changes can be performed and retrieved simultaneously.
+- **Sensitivity analysis.** Often times, changes to an analysis need to be explored for sensitivity analysis.
+How many times has this required the dataset to be re-processed?
+With built-in handling of systematic variations, changes can their impacts retrieved all together.
 - **Computational efficiency.** All operations within the dataset processing is performed at most once per-entry, only when needed.
 All systematic variations are processed at once.
 The dataset processing is multithreaded for thread-safe plugins.

+## Documentation

+***<p style="text-align: center;">[The documentation is under construction](https://taehyounpark.github.io/analogical/)</p>***

 ## Installation

-C++17 support is required (tested with Clang 14.0.0 and GCC 9.3.0).
+Requirements: Unix OS, C++17

 ### [Single-header](https://raw.githubusercontent.com/taehyounpark/analogical/master/analogical.h)
 ```cpp